TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Earth has 2nd warmest year to date and 3rd warmest May on record The extent of Arctic and Antarctic sea ice remains small AROUND NOAA // Sea turtles released into Atlantic after successful test of turtle-safe fishing gear Excessive heat, a 'silent killer' Ready, set, eclipse!
-Consult our cloudiness map ahead of August 21 event
+Enter Search Terms Stormy Fourth of July likely for parts of the Midwest and Southeast Sun and warmth expected for much of the West and East on Tuesday AROUND NOAA // Possible new threat to Earth’s ozone layer Ready, set, eclipse!
+Consult our cloudiness map ahead of August 21 event Sea turtles released into Atlantic after successful test of turtle-safe fishing gear

 *   About our agency
 *   News and features